 During A Night Out

 Just because you’re on a gluten-free diet doesn’t mean you have to give up your social life completely.
-However, if you are going out for drinks try to stick with gluten free beers.
+However, if you are going out for drinks you’ll need to know what to order.
 If you aren’t sure about the ingredients of what’s being served or mixed at the bar, don’t go near any alcoholic beverage – even if it looks tempting.
-Your best bet is to stick with straight liquor – especially vodka, gin and scotch since most bars use gluten-free mixes in these drinks.
+Wine without flavorings or additives is typically gluten-free, and you can sometimes find gluten-free beers.
+An easy bet is to stick with straight liquor – especially unflavored vodka, gin and scotch either straight or with gluten-free mixers.

 If You Slip Up And Eat Something With Gluten

 Don’t panic!
 This is going to sound a little dramatic, but if you do slip up and eat something containing gluten, you will know it.
-It’s very difficult to keep this stuff down for too long without feeling severely ill.
+It’s very difficult to keep this stuff down for too long without experiencing symptoms.
 You may feel bloated or experience stomach pain, nausea, vomiting…the list goes on!
 Don’t freak out about accidental ingestion of gluten – just be more careful next time!

 The Gluten-Free Diet Plan For Beginners